 Malignant or anaplastic tumors are poorly differentiated forms that often recur rapidly.
 Although they are quite rare (1 to 3 percent), malignant meningiomas can be highly aggressive and difficult to treat.

 A metastatic brain tumor (also known as brain metastasis or secondary brain tumor) is cancer that begins elsewhere in the body and spreads to the brain.
 The metastatic brain tumor usually contains the same type of cancer cells found at the primary cancer site.
 For example, cancer cells in the lung, breast, skin, colon or kidney commonly travel to the brain through the bloodstream and cause a metastatic tumor.

 Primary CNS Lymphoma

 The term phakomatoses refers to a broad group of neurologic (brain, spine and peripheral nerve) disorders that are also known as neurocutaneous syndromes.
-These diseases, which affect males and females equally, are lifelong conditions that can cause tumors to grow inside the brain, spinal cord, organs, skin and skeletal bones.
+These diseases, which affect men and women equally, are lifelong conditions that can cause tumors to grow inside the brain, spinal cord, organs, skin and skeletal bones.